SonaniAkshit/logic-building-with-python/README.md

-# logic-building-with-c
+# logic-building-with-python
-A hands-on collection of C programs focused on strengthening problem-solving skills, core logic, and programming fundamentals through practice.
+A hands-on collection of python programs focused on strengthening problem-solving skills, core logic, and programming fundamentals through practice.